olegedly/multi-agent-rag/PRD.md

 1. **Skill building:** Every module teaches a production skill that maps directly to Upwork job requirements — FastAPI, Pydantic, pgvector, MCP, ADK, SSE streaming, Docker deployment.

 2. **Proposal leverage:** The live demo URL is the centerpiece of every proposal.
-The pitch: *"I built exactly this — a multi-agent RAG system where three specialist agents collaborate via MCP, search a pgvector knowledge base, and produce cited answers streamed to a live dashboard.
+The pitch: *"I built a multi-agent research system with route-based corpus selection — users land on a dashboard, pick a curated knowledge base, and ask questions that three specialist agents answer by searching only that corpus.
+MCP tools, pgvector retrieval, real-time streaming, fully Dockerized.
 Here's a link.
-Try asking it anything about MCP server design."*
+Pick a corpus and try it."*

 ### Token Abuse Prevention